Prepping your Newborn for a Successful Session

 PARENT PORTRAITS: (Not applicable to Mini Sessions)

 -I encourage parent portraits with the new baby, and these are usually done at the very end.
 A white/cream short sleeve shirt is suggested for Dads and a white/cream tank or blouse top is suggested for Moms (or even light grey, beige, lighter pinks, and blues for example).
 Please insure that there are no patterns or logos.
 These will not be removed in editing.
+I tend to shoot on a dark color backdrop, so darker colors may blend you into the background.
+Please let me know if you are planning to wear dark colors, so I can plan accordingly.
 For more artistic shots, Dads may choose to remove their shirts and Moms may choose to be wrapped in a scarf, wrap or other stretchy material available in my studio.
 These can make for some very tender images.
 Please note that you may wear any shirt / style of your choosing, these are your treasured memories.
 Suggestions are light solid colors, and are suggestions only based on photographers experiences.

 Clothing that are solid lighter colors always photograph the best.
 Message me if you have questions about your outfit choices!

 **A note to Mom: I know that you may not feel like yourself right after giving birth, but I strongly encourage you to have a portrait taken with your new baby while they are still so young and fresh.
 He will grow up and will want to know what his mother looked like holding him close to her heart as a newborn.
 I will shoot you in flattering angles, so don’t worry!
 Worst case scenario is that you don’t like the image and never look at it again, but at least your child will have this moment documented.